 During the procedure, the veterinarian carefully cuts through the scrotum and removes each of the testicles.
 The vas deferens is tied off, and blood vessels carefully clamped.
 If one or more testicles have not descended into the scrotum it will become necessary to remove the testicle from the dog’s abdomen.
 This involves a more complicated surgical process.
 During the procedure, the dog does not feel any pain.
 The incision is eventually closed up with sutures or glue.

 Dogs may be dropped off early in the morning, receive the surgery, and be ready to go home that evening.
 An uncomplicated castration can be completed in fifteen minutes by an experienced veterinarian.
-Most dogs resume eating and drinking the same day.
+Most dogs resume eating and drinking on the same day.
 A surgical collar or Elizabethan collar keeps the dog from licking the incision site.
 Dogs will be sore after the surgery and the amount of activity should be limited after the surgery.
 Some veterinarians will prescribe some pain medication.

 On average, a dog’s testes descend into the scrotum by two months of age.
 A normal dog will have descended testes by six months.
 If a dog is older and still has undescended testes, it will be diagnosed as having monorchidism (one undescended testis) or cryptorchism (two undescended testes).
 Dogs with these conditions still may be able to reproduce.
-However, an undescended testis and retained testicles in a grown dog will disqualify it from competing in conformation shows of major registries like The Kennel Club.
-Furthermore, this condition increases the chances for testicular cancer.
+However, undescended testis and retained testicles in a grown dog will disqualify it from competing in conformation shows of major registries like The Kennel Club.
+Furthermore, this condition increases the chances of testicular cancer.
 Dogs with any of these conditions should be castrated to prevent the development of cancer and to prevent the genetic defect from being passed on.

 Side Effects of Dog Castration